Apps Page Background Image

 You can download the GGUF Model using Hugging Face.
 However, it allows you to download whichever size suits your needs.
 For example, if you need 8GB of storage, you can download the 8GB size.
 The larger the size, the more detail it contains.
 Download it by clicking here.
 Upload it into U-net folder present in models folder.

-Download the GGUF Model on HuggingFace
+Download the Flux.1 GGUF Model on HuggingFace

 https://huggingface.co/city96/FLUX.1-dev-gguf/tree/main